 - Avoid tobacco use

 If you have any questions about your oral health call our dentist at 608-238-6244 as soon as an oral health problem arises.
 At West University Family Dentistry we believe that taking care of your oral health is an investment in your overall health.

-Bad breath is an unpleasant condition that's cause for embarrassment.
-If you're concerned about bad breath, see your dentist.
-He or she can help identify the cause and, if it's due to an oral condition, develop a treatment plan to help eliminate it.
+If you suffer from chronic bad breath, your dentist can help identify the cause and, if it's due to an oral condition, he or she will develop a treatment plan to help eliminate it.
 Regular checkups will allow your dentist to detect any problems such as periodontal disease, a dry mouth or other disorders.
-Other dental causes of bad breath include poorly fitting dental appliances, yeast infections of the mouth, and dental cavities.
-Maintaining good oral hygiene, eliminating periodontal disease and scheduling regular professional cleanings are essential to reducing bad breath.

 Cold Sore Treatment

 Cold sores are a common nuisance.
 Although there is no cure for the herpes simplex virus (HSV-1 and HSV-2) that causes them, cold sore breakouts can be managed and avoided.
 Cold sores, sometimes called fever blisters, appear around the lips and mouth and are often associated with red, swollen and irritated skin around the breakout areas.

 The mouth is often considered a window to the rest of the body because many other illnesses first present themselves as changes within the mouth.
 As a result, a comprehensive oral exam is recommended each time you visit a new practice to serve as a benchmark of your overall health.

 Fluoride is a mineral that occurs naturally in many foods and especially tap water.
 This mineral helps prevent tooth decay by making the tooth more resistant to acid attacks from plaque and sugars in the mouth.
 It attracts other minerals and strengthens tooth enamel.